 Students are more mobile than ever before which means they aren’t tied to working in the computer lab or library.
-In the current crisis, this mobility has enabled everyone to keep working and this is definitely true for universities.
-The majority of students have laptops which means your work world can be practically anywhere and of course many lectures and other sessions are now online.
+During COVID we all had to get used to working from home if we could and some of us found this a bit isolating – others liked it of course!
+The majority of students these days have laptops which means your work world can be practically anywhere and of course many lectures and other sessions are now available online.
 But your choices about where you work will have a major impact on your effectiveness and can impact on your learning.
 So here are my tips:

 - In your room.
 There are many plusses to working in your own space.
 You can set things up the way you like them and leave your work out so you can carry on where you left off.
 As long as you don’t have difficult flatmates, you’ll be able to work whatever hours you like undisturbed.

 Also, you can find a comfortable working position – this is really important!
 Scrimp on everything else but make sure you have a comfortable chair and a good sized desk to work at.
 On the down side, it could get a little lonely if you work alone for too long.

 4. In a café.
 Coffee culture has really taken off – in the UK the number of coffee shops has exploded over the past 10 years and this is mirrored in many countries.
 Some even seem to be aiming themselves as places for students to work with tables where you can work and good wifi.
 As a matter of fact I am writing this blog in a café so clearly it isn’t only students who are attracted by this.
 Sometimes it’s good to be out and about and the general hubbub around can be helpful.
 But it is definitely distracting and not the place to spend all of your time